 Viscous free fall: metamodel of a field function

 In this example, we present how to create the metamodel of a field function.
-This examples considers the free fall model.
+This example considers the free fall model.
 We create the metamodel automatically using openturns.experimental.PointToFieldFunctionalChaosAlgorithm and then also with a manual approach: We first compute the Karhunen-Loève decomposition of a sample of trajectories.
 Then we create a create a polynomial chaos which takes the inputs and returns the KL decomposition modes as outputs.
 Finally, we create a metamodel by combining the KL decomposition and the polynomial chaos.

 Define the model